 My system works best with Todoist, given that I built the app around it, but it can work with most other productivity apps as well.
 The principles of the system are much more important than the actual tools you use.

 I hope this can give you some inspiration for creating your own system.
-In the end, it’s all about creating a personal workflow that best fits your needs.
+Ultimately, it’s all about creating a personal workflow that best fits your needs.

 Try Systemist if you...